SnehaVarshney11/ReactJS/README.md

 🎗 Cause side effect. <br><br>

 3. Unmounting -> When a component is being removed from DOM.
 There is 1 method: componentWillUnmount <br>
+A) componentWillUnmount - <br>
+🎗 Method is invoked immediately before a component is unmounted and destroyed. <br>
+🎗 Cancelling any network requests, removing event handlers, cancelling any subscription and also invalidating timers. <br>
+🎗 Don't call the setState method. <br><br>

 4. Error Handling -> When there is an error during rendering, in a lifecycle method, or in a constructor of any child component.
 There are 2 methods: static getDerivedStateFromError and componentDidCatch <br>
+A) static getDerivedStateFromError(error) <br>
+B) componentDidCatch(error, info) <br>
+🎗 These methods are called when there is an error either during rendering, in a lifecycle method or in a constructor of any child component. <br><br>

+‼ <b>Fragments -</b> <br>
+🎗 Lets you group a list of children elements without adding extra nodes to DOM.
+We can replace enclosing div tag with react fragment and that will prevent the extra node from being added to DOM.<br>
+🎗 It can accept key attribute when rendering list of items. <br><br>